bluehalo/ngx-leaflet/README.md

 * Install Leaflet, this library, and potentially the Leaflet typings (see above).
 * Import the Leaflet stylesheet
 * Import the Leaflet module into your Angular project
-* Create and configure a map
+* Create and configure a map (see docs below and/or demo)

 ### Import the Leaflet Stylesheet